giantswarm/docs/src/content/ui-api/kubectl-gs/login.md

   --certificate-group example-group
 ```

 Without `--certificate-group` flag, you can still create a valid certificate, however the client presenting the certificate would not get any permissions in the Kubernetes API.
-The reason is that without that flag, both the `CN` attribute (interpreted as the user name by the Kubernetes API) and the `O` attribute of the certificate will contain random values, so that no role bindings can match these names.
+The reason is that without that flag, both the `CN` attribute (interpreted as the user name by the Kubernetes API) and the `O` attribute of the certificate (interpreted as group name) will contain random values, so that no role bindings can match these names.